trngaje/trimui-smart-pro-toolchain/README.md

-# TrimUI Smart Pro Toolchain Docker image
+# Golang Trimui Smart Pro Toolchain Docker image

-Based on the [Miyoo Mini Union toolchain Docker image](https://github.com/MiyooMini/union-toolchain/).
+Initially based on the [s0ckz TSP Toolchain](https://github.com/s0ckz/trimui-smart-pro-toolchain).
 The toolchain and sysroot files used here are originally [here](https://github.com/trimui/toolchain_sdk_smartpro/releases/tag/20231018).
+The image support the cross-compilation of `arm64` binaries on `amd64` systems.
+It works on WSL.
+The image Includes:

+- Official Trimui SDK
+- Recommended linaro aarch64 gcc compiler
+- SDL2 version provided by Trimui
+- Golang 1.23 support and related configurations

 ## Installation

 With Docker installed and running, `make shell` builds the toolchain and drops into a shell inside the container.
 The container's `~/workspace` is bound to `./workspace` by default.
-The `CROSS_COMPILE` and `PATH` env vars have been updated with the toolchain location.

 After building the first time, `make shell` will skip building and drop into the shell.